HardGraphite/zis-lang/doc/invocation.md

 In C++, a native function shall be marked
 `noexcept` (after C++11) or `throw()` (before C++17).

+## Arguments

+Arguments (parameters) are passed in order.
+The number of arguments shall match the declared number, excepting optional or variadic arguments are accepted.

+### Optional arguments

+A function like `func(a1, a2, a3, ?oa1, ?oa2)`
+accepts 3 required arguments and 2 optional arguments.
+Such a function can accept at least 3 and at most 5 actual parameters.
+Parameters not mentioned when calling will be automatically assigned a value of `nil`.

+### Variadic arguments

+Variadic arguments allow a function to accept any number of extra arguments.
+This mechanism cannot be used at the same time with optional arguments.

+A function like `func(a1, a2, a3, *va)`
+accepts 3 required arguments and any number of extra arguments.
+Such a function can accept at least 3 actual parameters.
+The rest are packed into a `Tuple` and placed as the last (4th) argument.

 ## Invocation context

 ### Callstack frame